jondlm/website/drafts/typescripting-a-react-component-library.md

 ## Summary

 For the last few months I've been deep diving into TypeScript.
-I've been working with team to convert [lucid][l] over to TypeScript.
-As it turns out converting a large, pre-existing React component library can be a challenge.
+I've been working with my team to convert [lucid][l] over to TypeScript.
+Surprise,
+surprise: converting a large React component library is a big challenge.
 At the onset of the project I naively assumed we weren't relying too much on the crazier sides of JavaScript.
 I was wrong.
-Turns out people tend to use features if they're available in all kinds of crazy ways (myself included).
+Turns out devs tend to use features if they're available in all kinds of crazy ways (myself included).

+This post is an attempt to outline some of the things I wish I'd known ealier on.
 Here are a few of my key take aways from the project so far:

 ### Learning React's types and when to use them is challenging

 Common issues:

 - Am I supposed to be using a `ReactNode` or a `ReactElement` here?
+- This type extends something that extends another type that extends... which one should I use?

 Tips:

+- If you're tring to
 If you're doing pass throughs, just inspect the signature for a raw element and copy that to your own `extend`.

 ### Don't assume your types are sound just cause your code compiled